mssola/thesis/README.md

 # Thesis

-This repository holds files for various thesis I've written.
+This repository holds the files for some thesis I've written.
 These thesis are distributed in two directories:

 - [upc](./upc): Bachelor's degree in Computer Science at the Facultat d'Informàtica de Barcelona - Universitat Politècnica de Catalunya (FIB-UPC).
 - [uoc](./uoc): Bachelor's degree in Catalan Language and Literature at the Universitat Oberta de Catalunya.